Teradata/product-help/IMC/Backup/Objects.md

 ### Objects

-These are the objects currently included in the backup job.
+Review the objects currently included in the backup job.

 Select **Edit** to change inclusion status for individual objects.